 - Explain testing procedures to patients to obtain cooperation and reduce anxiety.

-Cardiovascular Technologists with little to no experience tend to make between $28420 and $37670 while the more experienced ones make over $71840 per year.
+Cardiovascular Technologists with little to no experience tend to make between $29340 and $38170 while the more experienced ones can earn over $75240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Cardiovascular Technologist is to move to a higher paying state like AK.
-Right now, the highest paying states for Cardiovascular Technologists are AK, DC, MA, CA and NJ.
+One of the easiest ways to increase your salary as a Cardiovascular Technologist and Technician is to move to a higher paying state like DC.
+Right now, the highest paying states for Cardiovascular Technologists are DC, OR, MA, CT and NJ.

-3 other factors that can increase your salary as A Cardiovascular Technologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Cardiovascular Technologist and Technician is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Cardiovascular Technologists what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other Cardiovascular Technologists what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons